Diplotaxodon ecclesi

 Diplotaxodon ecclesi is a species of haplochromine cichlid.
-It is endemic to Lake Malawi where it is found in open water at mainly at the deeper levels, although it is rarely caught by trawling.
+It is endemic to Lake Malawi, in East Africa, where it is found in open water at mainly at the deeper levels, although it is rarely caught by trawling.
 Its main prey is the Lake Malawi sardine (Engraulicypris sardella).

 Etymology

 The specific name honours the Senior Fisheries Research Officer of Malawi, David H. Eccles (b.
 1932).